boncey/Flickr4Java/README.md

   compile 'com.aetrion.flickr:flickrapi:1.1'
   ```

-### Development and contributing

-Please fork from the `develop` branch as that will make merging in easier.

 ### Requirements

-This API has been tested with JDK 1.5 and JDK 1.6.
-The default distribution is built with JDK 1.5 (it builds and runs fine under 1.6 and 1.7 too though).
+This API has been tested and built with JDK 1.8.

 An API key is required to use this API.
 You can [request one on Flickr](http://www.flickr.com/services/api/).